Ball vs Hand Injuries

 Finger and thumb sporting injuries can affect various structures in the finger; ligaments – which join bone to bone, tendons – which join muscle to bone; the bone itself, or a combination of these.
 Joint injuries can occur at either joint of the finger, the Proximal Interphalangeal Joint (PIPJ or middle joint) or the Distal Interphalangeal Joint (DIPJ or end joint).
 The middle joint of the thumb (MCPJ) is also commonly at risk.

-Jersey finger - if the finger is struck in the other direction, or caught on a player’s shirt “Jersey finger” the tendon and bone on the volar or front side of the fingertip may avulse.
-This results in difficulty bending the finger tip.
+Jersey finger – if the finger is stuck in the other direction, or caught on a player’s shirt “Jersey finger” the tendon and bone on the volar or front side of the fingertip may avulse.
+This results in difficulty bending the fingertip.
 These injuries require surgery and therapy and must be commenced immediately thereafter.

 At the middle of the finger is the Proximal Interphalangeal Joint.
 This joint is like a box surrounded by stabilising ligaments, a volar plate and dorsal tendon.
 If a ball hits this joint the surrounding structures can be damaged causing a range of potential fractures, deformities and instabilities in the finger.